Leo1699/Software_final_project/README.md

 - `Software_final_project.py`: Main program file containing code for number recognition and strategy execution.
 - `Notebook_Version.ipynb`: Notebook version of the main program.
 - `template.pkl`: Stores pre-trained number templates.
-- `sqinfo.json`: Stores information about the game board configuration.
-This can be directly used for the screenshot we provide.
-If the screenshot is taken with different size, generate a new one from the code.
 - `screenshot`: Sample screenshots took from the game.
 Input of this project.
 - `matrix_output`: Stores matrix for the input image.
 Generated from the code.
 - `result.txt`: Final output.
 Stores best game score and elimination path.